Back to blog

 Human-in-the-loop controls fail when the human is overloaded, under-informed, or unable to override the system.
 A regulated AI workflow should define what the reviewer sees, what confidence signals are shown, what evidence supports the recommendation, when escalation is required, and how disagreement is recorded.

-Monitoring, Incident Response, and Audit Evidence
+Monitoring, Incident Response, And Audit Evidence

 AI governance does not end at launch.
 Production systems need monitoring for output quality, drift, latency, cost, policy violations, security events, user overrides, data freshness, and unusual action patterns.
 Logs should connect prompts or inputs, retrieved context, model version, output, user action, approval state, and downstream system effect where privacy rules allow.